ARM-software/vscode-cmsis-csolution/README.md

     The required packs are listed under the `packs` key of the `csolution.yml` file.
     For example, one of the required packs for `Blinky.csolution.yml` is `ARM::V2M_MPS3_SSE_300_BSP@1.2.0`, where `ARM` is the vendor, `V2M_MPS3_SSE_300_BSP` is the name of the pack, and `1.2.0` is the version.

-1. Run the following command to add the packs:
+1. Run the following command from the terminal to add the packs:

       ```
       cpackget add <vendor>::<name>@<version>